St Vincent to Grenada 14 day itinerary

-After a comprehensive chart and yacht briefing at the Horizon base at Blue Lagoon Marina on the south west coast of St. Vincent, set sail for the first part of your St Vincent sailing itinerary – a brief 2 hour voyage to Bequia.
+After a comprehensive chart and yacht briefing for your St Vincent to Grenada sailing itinerary at the Horizon base at Blue Lagoon Marina on the south west coast of St. Vincent, set sail for the first part of your St Vincent sailing itinerary – a brief 2 hour voyage to Bequia.
 This island is one of the most laid back and attractive islands of the whole Caribbean – exactly what you need on the first day of your holiday.
 Bequia has been closely linked to seafaring for centuries, and old traditions continue.
 After picking up a mooring in Admiralty Bay you may want to stock up with some hard to find items at Doris Fresh Foods, before cocktails and dinner at one of the shore-side restaurants.

 A day to explore after a breakfast of fresh tropical fruit purchased from the local market.
 For divers Bequia offers some of the best dive sites in the region with locations within easy reach of the anchorage.
 Shore based activities include a guided tour of the island including a visit to the Turtle Sanctuary.
 For the more active there are numerous hiking trails around Bequia with superb views from the hill tops.

 A leisurely sail to Mustique, stopping for a swim and explore at Petit Nevis, a small palm covered island and the location of an old whaling station where the ruins can still be seen.
 At Mustique pick up a mooring before heading over to the World famous Basil’s Bar or catch a taxi up to the Firefly Restaurant for sundowners and dinner.